Ficool

 Chapter 36 - The Decisive Match

 Every eye in the training ground was focused on them now.
-The Third Hokage's decision to allow him to participate earlier than his original schedule match had transformed what should have been a simple intervention into something much more significant.
+The Third Hokage's decision to allow him to participate earlier than his original scheduled match had transformed what should have been a simple intervention into something much more significant.
 Hikaru wiped his sweaty palms on his pants, knowing that high-ranking shinobi didn't make casual decisions about competition rules.

 Among the crowd of watching students, Yuki, Kenta, and his other classmates had moved closer to get a better view.
 Their faces showed a mixture of pride and worry as they watched their friend prepare for what could be the most important fight of his Academy career.